jmablog/hugo-clinic-notes/README.md

 ![](images/screenshot.png)

-- View all notes organised by date
+- View all notes organised by date and appointment time
 - View all patients organised alphabetically
 - Jump straight to latest note by date
 - Jump straight to last modified note
-- Auto generate patient, date, and description metadata from filenames
+- Auto generate patient, date, appointment time, and description metadata from filenames

 ### Prerequisites